 Works closely with Senior Procurement Manager to accomplish the operational goals of the Procurement Division.

-Bachelor's degree from an accredited college or university in Procurement and Contracts Management, Supply Chain Management, Business Administration, Public Administration, Economics, or related field, supplemented by three (3) years of responsible experience specifically in a Purchasing or Procurement Office, preferably in a local governmental organization.
+A. TRAINING AND EXPERIENCEBachelor's degree from an accredited college or university, supplemented by three (3) years of responsible experience specifically in a Purchasing or Procurement Office, preferably in a local governmental organization.
 Certified Professional Public Buyer (CPPB) preferred.
 Must possess and maintain a valid State of Florida driver’s license, or possess a valid out-of-state driver’s license and obtain a State of Florida driver’s license within 10 days of employment.

 Knowledge of public or municipal purchasing methods, principals, practices, operations, services, and activities including legal requirements governing City purchases as defined in City Code, Procurement Manual, and Florida Statutes.